-Citi already offers a 2% cash back option in its Citi® Double Cash Card (rewards are earned 1% when you buy and the other 1% when you pay), and other issuers offer competitive tiered rewards structures and rotating cash back categories.
+Citi already offers a 2% cash back option in its Citi® Double Cash Card (rewards are earned 1% when you make a purchase and the other 1% when you pay off those purchases), and other issuers offer competitive tiered rewards structures and rotating cash back categories.
 As Apple and Goldman Sachs get closer to the card launch, it will be interesting to see what other features and benefits the card will offer.

 Rossman speculates that Apple “will likely position this as a good fit for cash back lovers who spend a lot with Apple.”